 - 2.11.1.
 Maintainability will be considered in all equipment layouts.
-Adequate space, as prescribed in relevant standards and as per the manufacturer, will be taken into account. - 2.11.2.
+Adequate spaces and clearances, as prescribed in relevant standards and as per the manufacturer, will be considered. - 2.11.2.
 All floor drains must be readily accessible. - 2.11.3.
-All water heaters will be readily accessible. - 2.11.4.
+All water heaters must be readily accessible. - 2.11.4.
 Electric water heaters, located in ceiling/ attic spaces, will be accessible through an access door or by removing ceiling tiles.
 No asbestos containing material (ACM) will be used. - 2.11.5.
 Make provisions for dispersion of chemical treatment for public banks of urinals.